Sergei Chakhotin

 Sergei Stepanovich Chakhotin (Серге́й Степа́нович Чахо́тин; 13 September 1883 – 24 December 1973) was a Russian biologist, sociologist and social democrat.

-He was the inventor of a technique of "cell optical microsurgery".
+Chakhotin was the inventor of a technique of "cell optical microsurgery".
 He applied the ideas of Frederick Winslow Taylor and Ivan Pavlov in developing a theory of political propaganda which he applied in opposing the Bolshevik regime (1917–1919) and the rise of fascism in Europe (in Germany 1930–1933; Denmark 1933–1934; and France 1934–1945).
 He wrote extensively on organization theory, particularly on the "scientific organization of labour" (Научная Организация Труда; also known as NOT).

 Life

 Early life

 Chakhotin was born on 13 September 1883, in Istanbul (then in the Ottoman Empire), the son of the Russian consul Stepan Ivanovich Chakhotin.
 His father had previously been a private secretary to Ivan Turgenev, before pursuing a diplomatic career which led to him becoming a consular interpreter in Istanbul.
 His mother, Alexandra Motzo, was Greek, and in 1893 he moved with her to Odessa.
 After graduating from the Third Odessa Gymnasium with a Gold Medal in 1900, Chakhotin enrolled in the Medical Faculty of Moscow University.
 Participation in a student protest in 1902 resulted in his arrest, incarceration in the Butyrki prison, and exile abroad.
 In Munich, he enrolled in the Faculty of Medicine and attended the lectures of Wilhelm Konrad Röntgen.
 He obtained a Doctorate in Zoology (summa cum laude) from the University of Heidelberg in 1907.
 In Heidelberg he studied problems of zoology under Professor Johann Adam Otto Bütschli, and oncology under Professor V. Čzerny.
 In 1907, he was invited to the University of Messina by Professor Alberico Benedicenti, Director of the Laboratory for Research in Marine biology, where he engaged in research into mono-cellular organisms, including the Pterotrachea.
 Chakhotin suffered a spinal injury during the 1908 Messina earthquake.
 Following recovery, he resumed research in the Zoological Station of Anton Dhorn in Naples and in the Marine Zoological Station of Villefranche-sur-Mer.
 Following visits to Odessa, Moscow and Kazan in 1909, Chakhotin returned to Heidelberg where, in 1912, he devised a technique of "cell optical microsurgery", using ultra-violet rays projected through a quartz lens and a narrow opening in a metal disc.
 In 1912 he took up a position in St. Petersburg as assistant in the Laboratory of Physiology of the Imperial Academy of Sciences under Ivan Petrovich Pavlov.
 He continued to work under Pavlov until 1918, returning occasionally to Villefranche-sur-mer and Naples for research purposes.